reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/pages/LandingPage.html.js
 ~~~

+When a link is clicked, Reframe doesn't interfere and the link follows through; the new page is entirely loaded.
+Reframe doesn't interfere when a link is clicked: the link follows through, and the new page is entirely loaded.
-Reframe doesn't interfere when a link is clicked, i.e. the link follows through and the new page is entirely loaded.
+Reframe doesn't interfere when a link is clicked that is the link follows through and the new page is entirely loaded.
+Reframe doesn't interfere when a link is clicked that is the link follows through, and the new page is entirely loaded.

 While it is possible to customize Reframe to navigate pages by loading the page object of the new page instead of loading the entire page,
-we don't recommand going down path as it adds non-negligible complexity,
+we don't recommand going down that path as it adds non-negligible complexity,
-while similar performance characteritics can be achieve by using the [Turbo Link Technique](https://github.com/turbolinks/turbolinks).
+while similar performance characteritics can be achieved by using the [Turbo Link Technique](https://github.com/turbolinks/turbolinks).

 #### Custom Server